Ganja travel guide: Azerbaijan's ancient second city

 Using Ganja as a base

 Ganja anchors the west of the country and pairs well with mountain and heritage stops nearby.
-For the bigger case on why the regions beyond Baku deserve time, read why travel Azerbaijan.
+The mountain lake of Goygol, one of Azerbaijan's best-known natural sights, sits close to the city — our Goygol National Park guide covers how to visit.
+For the bigger case on why the regions beyond Baku deserve time, read why travel Azerbaijan, and if you're building a longer trip, see how the west can slot into a full route in our 7-day Azerbaijan itinerary.

 Which official signals support this